 Life gets a little busier around the holidays, so you might not be able to keep up with your usual workout routine, especially if you're working out 5-6x a week.
 However, you should make an effort to stay active.
 If you need to cut back to working out 3-4x a week then do it!
 Just remember to plan your workouts accordingly and stay active on your non-workout days by going on walks or meeting up with friends for outdoor activities.
 But whatever you do, don't try to out-exercise your diet.
 If you overindulged a little on some late-night eggnog and Christmas cookies, don't skip breakfast and go on a 5-mile run or intense weight training sesh to make up for it.
 Simply wake up, have a healthy breakfast, and continue your usual workout routine!

 Now, if you have certain goals you want to hit by New Year, or you want to keep up with your workout routine...
 Then plan your workouts, or let Fit With Iulia plan them for you!
 The Fit With Iulia app is designed to take some stress off of you by giving you new goal-focused workouts every week and providing you a space to track your macros, progress, and so much more.
-Try your first workout for free - no subscription required.
-Simply visit Goals & Workouts, select the goal that best fits yours, and start your first workout with Iulia!
+Try your first workout for free - no subscription or sign-in is required.
+Simply download the Fit With Iulia app, open the app, select the goal that best fits yours, and start your first workout with Iulia!

 Pack your favorite healthy snacks if traveling